 How answering one simple question could come to this…well, I just couldn’t figure it out.
 Really, I hadn’t meant to push an (obviously) over-sensitive nerve.
 I was there to bless these people, to serve the Lord and them through the ministry of the Word and the power of His Holy Spirit, not to start World War III.

 The interior of the old church—with its weathered, grey timbers across walls and ceiling, and rows of wooden benches filling the first half of the sanctuary, followed by rows of wooden chairs in neatly arranged rows clear to the back wall—had left me with the sense of being in a worship house with spiritual and historical value.
 It couldn’t have been any less than a hundred-years-old.

 Perhaps you wonder how this riot began?
-It all started when I answered a British man’s straight-forward question.
+It all started when I answered a gentleman’s straight-forward question.
 “Aren’t you charging for the meetings?” he asked me in front of the entire congregation.
 “No. I wouldn’t charge a fee for Christian meetings or conferences,” I answered.

 This was a dream, thankfully.
 Something like this wouldn’t actually happen.
 So, breathe deeply; everything’s well.

 While in that state of deep sleep, where messages sometimes come to us from the Lord, I watched with disbelief at the congregation’s reaction to my personal conviction.
 Half of those present agreed with my sentiments and the other half disagreed.

 A fight erupted.
 Everyone stood and exchanged angry words.
 Yelling grew to shoves.
 Then a man hurled a wooden chair at his fellow believer, standing two rows across from him.
 Someone else lifted a chair high over head and lugged it at his “brother.”
 In a flash, the air filled with flying chairs, as one enraged person launched the wooden weapon against another.